Back to prior page Go to next page

 And old Hollywood could've used spell-checkers.

-Over these many years working on the Old Corral website, I've seen a bunch of errors and lapses and misspellings.
-And occasionally, I'll get an e-mail about an image reversal in a lobby card or poster - and wondering why the hero suddenly became a left-hander.
+Over these many years working on the Old Corral website, I've seen a bunch of errors, lapses, and misspellings.
+And occasionally, I'll get an e-mail about an image reversal in a lobby card or poster - and asking why the hero suddenly became a left-hander.
 Following are some real life examples.
 There are many more - but I'm not going to create a webpage of every boo-boo that we (and you) spot in the old B western.
 That would take too much time and too many pages to document.

 Continuity Lapses, No Retakes.

-There were scads of continuity lapses in the B western - be they errors in the scripting, foulups in the filming/editing, or just plain sloppiness due to the meager budgets.
-Typical lapses included:
+There's scads of continuity lapses in the B western - be they errors in the scripting, foulups in filming / editing, or just plain sloppiness due to the meager budgets and / or uninspired direction.
+Typical lapses include:

-• the hero or the baddie has the hat on ... and then the hats off ... and on.
+• the hero or the baddie has his hat on ... then the hat is missing ... and back on.

-• a holster is empty and then is shown with a sixgun inside.
+• a holster is empty and then shown with a sixgun inside.

 • a missing father, ranch owner or lawman suddenly re-appears at the end of the film without any explanation of how or why.